Last updated: 30 October 2020 at 1.40pm

 Is there anything preventing me from going interstate on a holiday?

-The Directions do not prevent you from leaving Western Australia, they only control when a person may enter WA.
+The Directions do not prevent you from leaving WA, they only control when a person may enter the state.
 However, it is important to note that the current travel restrictions are designed to prevent the spread of COVID-19 by limiting non-essential travel.
 You will be required to apply for a travel exemption to re-enter WA and if approved you may be directed to self-quarantine for 14 days.
-Please be aware that the current advice is to re-consider any travel to the East Coast.
+Please be aware that the current advice is to reconsider any travel to the East Coast.
 Anyone who wishes to re-enter WA must justify their case when applying for a travel exemption.

 I didn’t apply for a G2G PASS and instead completed a WA Entry Request form.
 I haven’t heard anything back.
 I am meant to travel today.
 What should I do?